SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

   - `ROS34PW2` - A 4th order stiffy accurate Rosenbrock-W method for PDAEs.
   - `ROS34PW3` - A 4th order strongly A-stable (Rinf~0.63) Rosenbrock-W method.

+!!! note

+  `Rosenbrock23` and `Rosenbrock32` have a stiff-aware interpolation but this interpolation is not safe for the algebraic variables.
+  Thus use the interpolation (thus `saveat`) with caution if the default Hermite interpolation is used.

 #### FIRK Methods

   - `RadauIIA5` - An A-B-L stable fully implicit Runge-Kutta method with internal